-Here’s a list of series-es if you’re stumped!
+Here’s a list of series, if you’re stumped!

 8) Remember how we aren’t judging what people do with their abundant time?
 Video gaaaames.
 People like these, they’re fun.
 And if employed people have time (they do) then so do everyone else.
-Whether you’re buying for length of extended experience or ‘replay value’ you should check if they have a console and if so which; or you could by a retired machine and pick up a couple of games for it.
-Just because a console is old it does not mean that there are no games worth playing on it.
+Whether you’re buying for length of extended experience or “replay value”, you should check if they already have a console, and if so which.
+Alternatively, buy a retired machine on the cheap and pick up a couple of games for it.
+Just because a console is old, it doesn’t mean there are no games worth playing on it.
 I don’t game too much but I can recommend any version of Guilty Gear (a fighting game with multiple channels of play) or anything that comes under the Shin Megami Tensei title.
+Scrolling beat’em ups are hours of happiness for me, too.
 Ask a salesperson to help you; they need to make you happy.